Sean Hannity And Tucker Carlson Are ‘Prostitutes’ For Trump Administration, Says Former ‘Fox News’ Analyst

-Sean Hannity and Tucker Carlson are “prostitutes” for the Trump administration, a former Fox News analyst claims.
+Former Fox News analyst, Lt.
+Col. Ralph Peters, claims that Sean Hannity and Tucker Carlson are “prostitutes” for the Trump administration.

-Lt.
-Col. Ralph Peters made regular appearances on the cable news network to discuss military matters, but now has turned on his former network and what he sees as carrying water for the unpopular decisions of President Donald Trump.
-In an appearance on CNN’s Reliable Sources on Sunday (via the Daily Beast), Peters took aim at two former colleagues in particular who have been fervent in their defense of Trump.
+Peters made regular appearances on the cable news network to discuss military matters, but now has turned on his former network and what he sees as carrying water for the unpopular decisions of President Donald Trump.
+In an appearance on CNN’s Reliable Sources on Sunday, as reported by the Daily Beast, Peters took aim at two former colleagues in particular who have been fervent in their defense of Trump.

 After watching clips of both Carlson and Hannity parroting Trump’s attacks on former CIA director John Brennan, Peters was asked if he believed his former colleagues were “proud of their performances.”